Flu hospitalizations reach decade high

 At the same time, the Pennsylvania Department of Public Health reported that infections in Pennsylvania have surpassed the peaks of five previous flu seasons.
 Peak flu season usually takes place in late January or February.

-Nearly 50-thousand confirmed cases have been reported across the state, with the Midstate making up about 12-percent of reported infections.
+Nearly 50,000 confirmed cases have been reported across the state, with the Midstate making up about 12% of reported infections.

 “The type of flu that’s circulating is called H3N2, and it usually causes three or four times more deaths than every other strain of the flu,” UPMC Infectious Disease Expert Doctor John Goldman said.